 Given this pace of change, it is important to be aware of some of the major themes that are impacting the banking industry.
 By understanding where the greatest level of activity is within the fintech marketplace, banks and credit unions can set priorities for the short and mid-term.
 Speed of innovation is at the core of digital banking transformation – where the question is not whether change will occur, but which changes are the biggest threats (and opportunities) to existing business models.

 The major digital transformation themes below are neither prioritized nor exhaustive in nature.
 Most of these trends directly impact the delivery of retail banking products and services.
 All of these trends (and others) must be taken into account as strategic planning processes are beginning, and each has a heightened level of urgency as consumer and business banking behaviors continue to change.
-(For additional trends and a deeper dive into many of these themes, see research from Credit Suisse)

 1. Faster, Omnichannel Payments